Conilo/automodelcar-cic-ipn/README.md

 Figure 2: Chessboard pattern displayed on camera adjustmen mode.

 ### Autonomous mode
-This mode launches all the nodes needed to run the car on autonomous mode for the next tasks:
-* Driving
-* Intersection approach
-* Waitting
-* Following
-* Move left
-* Move right
-* Passing

-The launch file in charge of running the full autonomus mode is called `full.launch`,this file launches the following nodes:
+The file in charge of running the full autonomus mode is called `full.launch`,this file launches the following nodes:

 * Image processing: in this node transformations of color and size are executed, in order to apply inverse perspective mapping to make the lines of the track parallel.
-* lane detection: a fine-pix algorithm and a linear regression are applied to build the path.
+* Lane detection: a fine-pix algorithm and a linear regression are applied to build the path.
+An important parameter from this node is `direct_mode`, setting true this parameter will publish directly to the manual control topic, unlike false that first goes through master node.
+The next one is `max_vel`, which sets the maximum velocity of the automodel, its important to mention that the more negative it's, the faster it goes.
 * crossing detection:
 * obstacle detection: this node use data received from the lidar and using a variation of the Dbscan algorithm obstacles are found.
-* master: in this node a pile turing machine is implemented to handle the tasks.
+* master: in this node a state machine is implemented to handle the tasks of driving, intersection approach, waitting, following, move left, move right and passing.
+In order to activate the passing it's necessary to set the `passing_allowed` parameter true.
+When an obstacle is detected if set true the automodel will overtake it, otherwise it will wait for the obstacle to disapear.

-Each of these nodes have their own parameters to be set in the `full.launch` file by the user, those parameters set several characteristics of performance, way of operation among other things.
-The most relevant parameters are mentioned here.

-The first parameter and not related to a node is `debug_mode`.
+There is an other important parameter to mention and not related to a node,`debug_mode`.
 Setting true its value will allow to enter in debug mode, if `run_on_car` is also set true an error will occur, both parameters can't be set true simultaneously.
 Setting the value false, normal operation will continue.

-An other important parameter is `direct_mode` from LaneDetection node, setting true this parameter will publish directly to the motor topics, unlike false that first goes through master node.
-Continuing with this same node, is `max_vel`, which sets the maximum velocity of the automodel, its important to mention that the more negative it's, the faster it goes.

-Finally from master node is the `passing_allowed` parameter.
-When an obstacle is detected if set true the automodel will overtake it, otherwise it will wait for the obstacle to disapear.
+Each of these nodes have their own parameters to be set in the `full.launch` file by the user, those parameters set several characteristics of performance, way of operation among other things.
+Some of the most relevant parameters were mentioned here.

 ## Run the code with bags
 To run the code with bags on the PC, having a ROS master running is needed,  you can do it by typing: